Filial Play Therapy for Parent-Child Connection

 We’ll talk through what structure makes the most sense for your family during an initial conversation.

-How This Differs from Play Therapy
+How Filial Play Therapy Differs from Traditional Play Therapy

 Is Filial Play Therapy Right for Your Family?